-WARNING: Whenever the equipotential ground at the back of the device (reference Figure 7 - which will ensure that accidental disconnection is avoided.
+WARNING: Whenever the equipotential ground at the back of the device (reference Figure 7 - a way which will ensure that accidental disconnection is avoided.

-Capnostream Rear View on page 29) is to be used, the user must connect to the pin in a way ground at the back of the device (reference Figure 7 - Capnostream Rear View on page 29)

-WARNING: In a facility which provides detachable potential equalization conductors, the Equipotential may be used for optional connection between the Capnostream and the potential equalization busbar of the electrical installation.
+CapnostreamTM20p Rear View on page 31) is to be used, the user must connect to the pin in ground at the back of the device (reference Figure 7 - CapnostreamTM20p Rear View on page 31) may be used for optional connection between CapnostreamTM20P and the potential equalization busbar of the electrical installation.
 The Equipotential ground at the back of the device should not be used for a protective earth connection.